Debunking the Myth: The Safety of Home Brewed Kombucha

 3. Consistent Brewing Conditions

 We include an adhesive thermometer in all of our starter kits to help you keep an eye on the temperature.
+Cold fermenting temperatures are the biggest cause of mould in Kombucha brewing.

 Consistency is the key, as large fluctuations in temperature can hinder the fermentation process and potentially invite mould or harmful bacteria.